ndipenoch/Theory-of-Algorithms-Project/README.md

   <b>How to Run The Code</b><br/>
 </p>
 To compile and run the code, do the following steps:</br>
 1. Clone and download the code from GitHub.
 You can do this by copying the URL of the repository.
-Then go to your chosen folder, then open the terminal and type git clone “paste the url here” and click enter.
+Then go to your chosen folder, then open the terminal and type git clone “paste the url here without the openning and closing codes” and click enter.
 The folder will be downloaded to that directory.</br>
-2. Then install the compiler which is GCC, if it is not already install.</br>
+2. Then install the C compiler which is GCC, if it is not already install.</br>
 •	If you are on a Linux machine</br>
 To install gcc you can run the below code on the command line</br>
 sudo apt install gcc</br>